Safeguarding adults: e-learning course

 - Be aware of current best practice and guidance

-- can describe the challenges of balancing safety and choice and control;
+- Be able to describe the challenges of balancing safety and choice and control;

 - Saved learning progress